Although I've never had the courage to start a business (yet), I find entrepreneurship and business very fascinating.

 I love companies with interesting names, but what I love more is learning how they came up with that name.
 If you know that, then coming up with a name for your company that is different and unique can be a bit easier.
 That's what this article is all about.
 Now, I know you're likely to recognize some of the names below, but I'd also be willing to bet that there will be many that you don't recognize.
 What you'll find are names that either currently belong to a company or have belonged to a business in the past.
 Most will have explanations on how the name was given, but business names that sound cool will be included even if I can't find out their story.

-Cool and Creative Business Names A-F
+Some Examples of Cool Business Names

-7-Eleven: The hours the store is open.
+7-Eleven: The name refers to the hours the store is open.